Matt Gonzalez, 1999. Photograph by Elizabeth Ross.

 Last week of the 2003 SF Mayor’s race, Matt Gonzalez and Bobby Coleman (on the right of the photo).
 Photo by United Press International.

 Gonzalez believed Newsom could be beat, in part, because he faced off against him in a debate over his Care Not Cash measure in 2002, at Congregation Sha’ar Zahav synagogue in San Francisco.
-Gonzalez was standing-in for Ammiano who had decided at the last minute not to debate Newsom, one on one.
+Gonzalez was standing-in for Ammiano, who had declined to debate Newsom at the last minute, one on one.
 Those close to him confided that Ammiano didn’t want to be the face of opposition to the popular measure.
-The Gonzalez/Newsom debate was a standing-room-only event and by most accounts Newsom did not fare well against the better-prepared Gonzalez.
+The Gonzalez/Newsom debate was a standing-room-only event and by most accounts Newsom did not fare well against the better-prepared Gonzalez (despite his only having a single day to prepare).
 The difference was that Newsom spoke casually as if giving an after dinner fundraising speech while Gonzalez came armed with policy studies of similar failed efforts from other jurisdictions.
-In a story published after the debate journalist Frank Gallagher, writing for the SF Examiner, said he felt he had just had a glimpse of the next mayor’s race.
+In a story published after the debate journalist Frank Gallagher, writing for the SF Examiner, said he felt he had just witnessed the first skirmish in the city’s next mayor’s race.

 After the debate with Newsom, Gonzalez met with Ammiano and offered to help him prepare for the likely mayoral debates between the two, by proposing a mock debate wherein Gonzalez would pretend to be Newsom.
 At first Ammiano agreed, but then changed his mind.
 Gonzalez made the same offer of Alioto and she readily accepted.
 Gonzalez and Alioto debated at SEIU offices in Oakland one weekend in mid-2003.
 Gonzalez was so unimpressed with her performance that he decided he could not support her.